Incident Commander/Interim Spill Response Coordinator (ISRC)

 Jack Kyle

 Jack Kyle has been an emergency responder since 1986.
 He has worked in the petroleum transportation and refining industry for over 30 years.
 While working for Mobil Oil Co. he was trained and certified as the team leader for the San Francisco based Mobile Oil Response Activation Team, (M.O.R.A.T.).
 Jack was also a volunteer firefighter for 18½ years both in California and Oregon.
 He is certified by the State of California (CSTI)(OES) as a Hazardous Materials Technician Specialist Instructor.
-Jack has developed curriculum taught to personal from the U.S. Military in Iraq, U.S. Coast Guard, Chevron Fire, F.O.S.S.
-Environmental, The Industrial Emergency Council, and Regional Hazmat Teams from California, Oregon, Washington, and Utah.
+Jack has developed curriculum taught to personnel from the U.S. Military in Iraq, U.S. Coast Guard, Chevron Fire, Foss Environmental, The Industrial Emergency Council, and Regional Hazmat Teams from California, Oregon, Washington, and Utah.

 Chad Thompson